MerginMaps/docs/src/tutorials/mobile/index.md

 * Sync and save your data in <MainPlatformName /> cloud

 :::tip
-[<MobileAppName /> Interface](../../field/input_ui/) contains the overview of the functionality of the app's buttons and features.
+Need help navigating <MobileAppName />? [<MobileAppName /> Interface](../../field/input_ui/) contains the overview of the functionality of the app's buttons and features.
 :::

 ## Opening the project on your mobile device